Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 Grant permissions for S3 Inventory and S3 analytics

 S3 Inventory creates lists of the objects in a bucket, and S3 analytics Storage Class Analysis export creates output files of the data used in the analysis.
 The bucket that the inventory lists the objects for is called the source bucket.
 The bucket where the inventory file or the analytics export file is written to is called a destination bucket.
 When setting up an inventory or an analytics export, you must create a bucket policy for the destination bucket.
-For more information, see Amazon S3 Inventory and Amazon S3 analytics – Storage Class Analysis.
+For more information, see Cataloging and analyzing your data with S3 Inventory and Amazon S3 analytics – Storage Class Analysis.

 The following example bucket policy grants Amazon S3 permission to write objects (PUT requests) from the account for the source bucket to the destination bucket.
 You use a bucket policy like this on the destination bucket when setting up S3 Inventory and S3 analytics export.